-INVESTMENT ENVIRONMENT
+MARKET ENVIRONMENT

-U.S. equities generated solid gains for the year, recovering from a sharp downturn in March sparked by the worldwide spread of COVID-19 and ensuing fears of a global economic recession.
-Unprecedented monetary and fiscal stimulus, along with the development and approval of COVID-19 vaccines, supported the recovery in equities.
+Global equities generated solid gains for the year, recovering from a sharp downturn in March sparked by the worldwide spread of COVID-19 and ensuing fears of a global economic recession.
+Unprecedented monetary and fiscal stimulus by governments and central banks around the world, along with the development and approval of COVID-19 vaccines, supported the recovery in equities.
 A favorable earnings backdrop also contributed to the market's resilience.
 Although the rebound in the markets was led primarily by large-cap technology and health care stocks, toward the end of the period, market leadership showed signs of expanding to more cyclical and valueoriented businesses in areas of the market that historically have performed well during an economic recovery.